NervanaSystems/ngraph/doc/sphinx/source/fusion/graph-rewrite.rst

 For the example of ``$-(-A) = A$``, various graphs of varying complexity can be created and overwritten with recipes for pattern-matching + graph-rewrite.
-To get started, a simple example for a trivial graph, followed more more complex
+To get started, a simple example for a trivial graph, followed by more complex
 examples: